Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ## Changelog

-### 3.0.0
+### 3.0.0 (work in progress)

 - Introducing Drop Sounds!
-Configure new sound effects for when select item types drop so you'll never miss one again!
+Configure new sound effects for when select item types drop so you'll never miss a drop again!
 - For those running custom filter options: all colors have been renamed to more standardized names (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)
 - Added multi-line tooltips!
-Enable for select items to increase the height of the tooltips of items on the ground.
-If you prefer to have a big transparent box, enable highlighting and set the highlight character to _space_
+Enable for select items to increase the height of the tooltips of items on the ground and optionally add a purple "Pick Up" message above the name.
+If you prefer to have a big transparent box instead of highlight characters, enable highlighting and set the highlight character to _space_
 - Added custom filter lists for weapons and armor that support _all_ base items!
 Search for _[CSTM-WEP]_ and _[CSTM-ARM]_ in the code and add whatever you like!
-- Added option to customize the tooltip color for Ethereal items when on the ground
+- Added option to customize the tooltip color for Ethereal items when on the ground (recommended: light teal)
 - Added option to disable _all_ Light Pillars
-- Added customization of the Gold amount color _(in addition to the already implemented suffix customization)_
+- Added customization of the Gold amount color _(in addition to the existing suffix customization)_
-- Added customization of the highlight color (can now be set to colors other than tomato red)
+- Added customization of the highlight color _(can now be set to colors other than tomato red)_
-- Added customization of the alternate rune color scheme (can now be set to colors other than dark violet)
+- Added customization of the alternate rune color scheme _(can now be set to colors other than dark violet)_
-- Added space as a highlight character option
+- Added _space_ as a highlight character option
-- Split runes into 4 tiers, each of which you can individually enable/disable visibility, Light Pillars and Drop Sounds for
+- Split runes into 4 tiers, each of which you can individually enable/disable visibility, Light Pillars, Drop Sounds and big tooltips for
 - Changed the Light Pillars setting for Quest Weapons from "exclude" to "include"
-- Slightly changed some existing setting names and tooltips
+- Mod settings have been overhauled.
+Delete your config.json to start from scratch to prevent issues.

 ### 2.1.1